Global Times: Editorial stance

 The Chinese-language version has been known to have a pro-Chinese Communist Party (CCP) slant, attracting a nationalistic readership since its inception in 1993.
-When launched in 2009, its editors claimed that the Global Times' English-language version took a less nationalistic stance than its Chinese-language counterpart.
+It has also been described as Chinese nationalist, conservative and ultranationalist.
+Launched in 2009, the English-language version initially took a notably less nationalistic stance than its Chinese-language counterpart, featuring interviews with Chinese dissidents, activists, and LGBT-friendly content.
+It later aligned more closely with the Chinese version.
+The publication is sometimes called "China's Fox News" for its propaganda and the monetization of nationalism.

 Sources both in mainland China and abroad have said that the Global Times is not generally representative of the Chinese government's political positions, while the People's Daily is considered more representative.
 Others have stated that the Global Times' editorial stance has been viewed as channeling the views of the hardline faction of top leadership.
 Some scholars have noted that Global Times' more nationalistic stance permits other official state-run media to appear more moderate in tone.
+According to its former editor Hu Xijin, the Global Times publishes what CCP officials think privately but do not say publicly.
+According to Asia Society, the Global Times is "not considered an authoritative source of insight into the views of the central leadership".

-The newspaper's former editor Hu Xijin has been described as an early adopter of the "wolf warrior" communication strategy of aggressively hitting back at criticism of the Chinese government.
-His departure in December 2021, reportedly due to Beijing "strengthening the paper’s political guidance", was (according to The Diplomat) connected to efforts of toning down overly confrontational rhetoric, following a deterioration of China's international reputation and CCP general secretary Xi Jinping calling for improvements in the country's international communication at a May 2021 CCP Political Bureau session.
+Hu Xijin has been described as an early adopter of the "wolf warrior" communication strategy of aggressively hitting back at criticism of the Chinese government.
+His departure in December 2021, reportedly due to Beijing "strengthening the paper's political guidance", was (according to The Diplomat) connected to efforts of toning down overly confrontational rhetoric, following a deterioration of China's international reputation and CCP general secretary Xi Jinping calling for improvements in the country's international communication at a May 2021 CCP Political Bureau session.